abdelmonem55/learn-rust/w-near.md

  #[payable]
 ```

-By the default the methods are not [payable](https://www.near-sdk.io/contract-interface/payable-methods) and they will panic if someone will attempt to transfer tokens to them during the invocation so we use this attribute to allow this
+By the default the methods are not [payable](https://www.near-sdk.io/contract-interface/payable-methods) and they will panic if someone will attempt to transfer tokens to them during the invocation so we use this attribute to allow this.

 ----